Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20230314-intro-to-python-2/lesson.md

 > - Optionally, adds a prefix of the user's choice to the start of every file name.
 > - Returns a list of the new file names.

+> **Note:** In this case, we're performing this operation on a list of file name strings, not actual files.
+> In the next lesson, we'll talk about actually reading and writing files.

 <details>
 <summary> Practice 3 Sample Answer </summary>
     <br>